nick-keller/graphql-proxy/README.md

   }
 }
 ```
-And when resolving this query:
+It is pretty intuitive and easy to reason about.
+Now let's run our resolvers against this query:
 ```graphql
 {
   article(id: 46) {